aidan269/revops-data-platform/README.md

 ## Read-only boundary

 - Every HubSpot call is a `GET`.
-No extractor creates, updates, archives, or deletes a CRM record, and none writes an association.
 - Landing tables are append-only: each run appends a snapshot with `extracted_at`.
 Nothing updates or deletes prior raw history.
 - Association edges are copied exactly as HubSpot reports them; none are inferred from UTM parameters, clicks, or contact membership.
-- Campaign names are read from the source; a blank name stays null rather than being invented.
+- Campaign names are read from the source; a blank name stays null.

 `tests/test_db_migrations.py` enforces these boundaries, including the absence of any write-back module or non-GET HTTP call.